CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

    ![ws name.](media/55.png)

-9. Now click on any of the applications you want to access.
+9. Now double click on any of the applications you want to access.
 Here we are selecting **Excel**.

    ![ws name.](media/97.png)